ArdeshirV/HelloAda/README.md

 # HelloAda
-HelloAda is very simple terminal application that calculate factorial
+HelloAda is very simple terminal application that calculate factorial and is written in Ada programming language